jmoenig/Snap/DEVLOG.md

 ### 2024-06-12
 * store: fixed an xml formatting glitch for blocks libraries
+* gui, byob: export and include customized primitives in libraries

 ### 2024-06-10
 * updated extensions.md with autoloading mechanism